odebroqueville/contextSearch/README.md

     "url": "https://search.yahoo.com/search?p=",
     "show": true,
     "base64": ""
   }
 }
 ```

 > [!NOTE]
 > It is not required to provide the base 64 string representation of any search engine's favicon.
 This string will automatically be loaded for you.

 ## Special thanks to the following contributors

 <ul>
 <li>Carl Scheller for implementing the drag & drop feature to move search engines in the Options page</li>
-<li>Geoffrey De Belie for the Dutch translation</li>
+<li>Geoffrey De Belie for code contributions to the original project and for the Dutch translations</li>
-<li>Krzysztof Galazka for the Polish translation</li>
+<li>Krzysztof Galazka for the Polish translations</li>
 <li>Sergio Tombesi for the Italian and Spanish translations</li>
-<li>Fushan Wen for the Chinese translation</li>
+<li>Fushan Wen for the Chinese translations</li>
-<li>Sveinn í Felli for the Icelandic translation</li>
+<li>Sveinn í Felli for the Icelandic translations</li>
 </ul>

 Other translations were completed using [DeepL](https://www.deepl.com/translator), Microsoft Translator and Google Translate in [Crowdin](https://crowdin.com).

 ## Code made by others used in this extension

 -   Webextension-polyfill v0.12.0 minified with many contributors, which can be found on GitHub here: https://github.com/mozilla/webextension-polyfill
 -   SortableJS v1.15.6 minified with many contributors, which can be found on GitHub here: https://github.com/SortableJS/Sortable/blob/1.15.6/Sortable.min.js